nirmata/ecs-resource-check-demo/nirmata-cloud-controller/README.md

 ## Installation

-Using the helm chart, you can install the cloud admission controller in your Kubernetes cluster.
+You can install the cloud admission controller in your Kubernetes cluster using the helm chart.
 The helm chart provides a convenient way to deploy the cloud admission controller with default configurations.

 1. Create a Kind Kubernetes cluster using the following command:
 ```bash